-Review of Practising Certificate Fee (PCF) approval process, including targeted review of non-regulatory permitted purposes
+Review of the PCF approval process, including a targeted review of the regulators’ approach to the non-regulatory permitted purposes (‘the review’)

 We are consulting on proposed revisions to the current LSB Practising Fee Rules (Rules) and the Guidance to Approved Regulators on Practising Certificate Fee (PCF) applications (Guidance).
 The closing date for this consultation is 8 October 2020.
 You can find full details on our consultation web page.

 As an oversight regulator, each year the LSB must assess the approved regulators’ applications under section 51 of the Legal Services Act 2007, for the approval of their respective PCF.
 Section 51(2) of the Act stipulates that an approved regulator may only apply amounts raised by PCF for one or more of the permitted purposes listed in section 51(4).